 Robotic and minimally invasive procedures

-In addition to heart transplantation, Ohio State has a robust program specializing in the implantation and management of left ventricular assist devices (LVAD) as a bridge to heart transplant.
-Ohio State cardiac surgeons are also skilled at using minimally invasive procedures and robotic surgery techniques for some procedures, which result in less trauma and faster recovery for our patients.
+In addition to heart transplantation, the Ohio State Wexner Medical Center has a robust program specializing in the implantation and management of ventricular assist devices (VAD) as a bridge to heart transplant.
+Ohio State cardiac surgeons are also skilled at using minimally invasive procedures and robotic surgery techniques for some procedures, which result in less trauma and faster recovery.

 Our surgeons are also skilled in various types of open-heart surgeries, which require larger cuts in the chest and typically treat more complex or emergency conditions.
 One type of open procedure we perform is ventricular restoration surgery, in which the surgeon restores the heart to a more normal shape and size following a heart attack.
 Our cardiac surgeons are also experienced in performing septal myectomy, which they use to treat cardiomyopathy (a thickened heart muscle) by removing excess muscle from around the heart.

 World-class facilities and the full spectrum of treatments